 The verdict on American train travel: It’s hit and miss, but when it’s a miss the delays can be major.
 Then again, you can experience major flight delays too.

 A lot of buses offer service between Boston and Washington, DC.
 But unless the flights are expensive and you’re a budget traveler, this is not an ideal option.

 I considered buying a bus ticket from Boston to D.C. because the ticket was only $57 and the ride only took a little longer than the non-express train, clocking in at 9+ hours.
 We’ve traveled roundtrip from Boston to New York City by bus and would do it again, but that ride only takes 3.5 – 4.5 hours, depending on traffic.
 That’s a big difference compared to over 9 hours on a potentially packed bus.
 On the train you can move around more and there’s the dining car to escape to.
 If you’re sitting next to someone you don’t like on a bus, you might not have anywhere else to go!
 This is important to keep in mind when weighing your travel decision between a bus and a train.

 All major buses have free WiFi so you can also work or play on the bus.
 Wanderu is a great site to check out to view many of the bus options between Boston and Washington, or anywhere else in the United States.

 Driving Between Boston and Washington D.C.

-Distance between Boston and Washington, DC
+Distance from Boston to Washington, DC

 The distance from Boston to D.C. is 440 miles (708 km) and will take a minimum of around 7 hours with no traffic or stops at a sane driving speed.
 You also won’t be able to get any work done if you’re driving either.
 Though for some, the drive itself is an excuse not to be working!